 Another aspect of the special relationship between the FSM and the RMI and the United States involves the unique immigration rights that the Compact grants.
 Through the original Compact, citizens of both nations are allowed to live and work in the United States as "nonimmigrants" and can stay for long periods of time, with few restrictions.
-Further, the Compact exempted FSM and RMI citizens from meeting U.S. passport, visa, and labor certification requirements when entering the United States.
-In recognition of the potential adverse impacts that Hawaii and nearby U.S. commonwealths and territories could face as a result of an influx of FSM and RMI citizens, the Congress authorized Compact impact payments to address the financial impact of these nonimmigrants on Guam, Hawaii,
+Further, the Compact exempted FSM and RMI citizens from meeting U.S. passport. visa, and labor certification requirements when entering the United States.
+In recognition of the potential adverse impacts that Hawaii and nearby U.S. commonwealths and territories could face as a result of an influx of FSM and RMI citizens, the Congress authorized Compact impact payments to address the financial impact of these nonimmigrants on Guam, Hawaii, and the Commonwealth of the Northern Mariana Islands (CNMI).8 By 1998, more than 13,000 FSM and RMI citizens had made use of the Compact immigration provisions and were living in the three areas.
+The governments of the three locations have provided the U.S. government with annual Compact nonimmigrant impact estimates; for example, in 2000 the total estimated impact for the three areas was \$58.2 million.
+In

-8U.S. access to Kwajalein Atoll is established through the U.S.-RMI Military Use and Operating Rights Agreement (MUORA).
+5U.S. access to Kwajalein Atoll is established through the U.S.-RMI Military Use and Operating Rights Agreement (MUORA).
 Funding provided for U.S. military access to Kwajalein for the years 1987 to 2003 is estimated, on the basis of Interior data, to be \$64 million for development assistance and \$144 million for the RMI government to compensate landowners for U.S. use of their lands.

-9See U.S. General Accounting Office, Foreign Relations: Kwajalein Atoll Is the Key U.S. Defense Interest in Two Micronesian Nations, GAO-02-119 (Washington, D.C.: Jan.
+6See U.S. General Accounting Office, Foreign Relations: Kwajalein Atoll Is the Key U.S. Defense Interest in Two Micronesian Nations, GAO-02-119 (Washington, D.C.: Jan.
 22, 2002).

-10Typically, nonimmigrants include those individuals who are in the United States temporarily as visitors, students, or workers.
+7Typically, nonimmigrants include those individuals who are in the United States temporarily as visitors, students, or workers.